Philip F. Anschutz Trophy: Earlier trophies

 The first MLS Cup trophy, introduced for the inaugural season in 1996, was named for league founder Alan Rothenberg.
-The trophy was phased out after three seasons, with a new trophy also named for Rothenberg introduced in 1999.
+The trophy was phased out after three seasons, and a new trophy named after Rothenberg was introduced in 1999.

 Current trophy

-On October 29, 2008, Major League Soccer unveiled a redesigned trophy for the MLS Cup, named after Philip F. Anschutz, league co-founder and owner of multiple teams.
+On October 29, 2008, Major League Soccer unveiled a redesigned trophy for MLS Cup, named after Philip F. Anschutz, league co-founder and owner of multiple teams.
 The new trophy stands 24 in tall above a 4+5/8 in base, with two handles that have 11 facets each to represent the 22 players on the field during a match.
 The gold star represents the championship which typically becomes a permanent fixture of the winning team's crest with a star for each MLS Cup won.
 On the bottom side of the trophy is a map of North America with a star identifying the location of each MLS Cup-winning market.
 It weighs 43 lb and is made of sterling silver.
 The original trophy is kept by the champions for the offseason before returning to Major League Soccer headquarters in New York City, while a duplicate is awarded to the club.